-Provide the percentage of courses in each category that are taught by nucleus, full-time, and academically qualified faculty in the self-study year.
-Please upload a separate table for each location and modality, if appropriate.
+3.1.3 Provide the percentage of courses in each category that are taught by nucleus, full-time, and academically qualified faculty in the self-study year.
 The total across all rows and columns will not add to 100%.

-For programs with multiple modalities, complete the first table in aggregate.
+For programs with multiple modalities, complete the first table in the self-study report in aggregate.
 Then, using the +Add new Delivery Modality breakdown button, create a new table for each modality at which the entire degree may be completed.
 For example, if the program has students enrolled in three modalities: main campus, an additional satellite campus, and online, Table 3.1.3 would be completed 4 times: the first table reflecting aggregate data (for all 3 modalities), the second table reflecting only main campus faculty data, the third table reflecting only satellite campus faculty data, and the fourth table reflecting only online faculty data.

-3.1.3 N= Nucleus Faculty Full Time Faculty Academically

-(%) (%) Qualified (%)
+3.1.3 N= Nucleus Faculty Full Time Faculty Academically (%) (%) Qualified (%)

 All Courses % % %

 Courses % % %

 delivering

 required

 Competencies

-Describe the steps and strategies the program uses to support faculty in their efforts to remain current in the field.
+3.1.4 Describe the steps and strategies the program uses to support faculty in their efforts to remain current in the field.
 (Limit 500 words)